multiversx/mx-sdk-dapp-core/README.md

 The transaction lifecycle consists of the following steps:
 1. **Creating** a `Transaction` object using the `@multiversx/sdk-core provider`
-2. **Signing** the transaction with the initialized provider, and receiving a `SignedTransaction` object
+2. **Signing** the transaction with the initialized provider, and receiving a `SignedTransactionType` object
 3. **Sending** the signed transaction using TransactionManager's `send()` function. wigned transactions can be sent in 2 ways:

 **Table 3**.
 Sending signed transactions